olets/zsh-test-runner/README.md

 # Ok let's see if fixing my_test_10 fixes my_test_20 and my_test_30
 ```

+#### Running test suites

+You can run a test suite from a file.
+The following examples suppose the file is in the current working directory; adjust the path to meet your situation.

+1. Prepare your test suite.

+    ```shell
+    % cat suite.ztr
+    my_test=false

+    ztr test true 'my first test'
+    ztr test my_test 'my second test'
+    ztr test 'my_test && true' 'my third test' 'depends on my second test' ztr skip my_other_test 'my other test' '@TODO build the api for this!'

+    echo
+    ztr summary
+    ```

+1. Run your test suite either by

+    - sourcing it:

+        ```shell
+        % . ./suite.ztr # or the longhand `source ./suite.ztr`
+        PASS my first test
+        FAIL my second test
+        FAIL my third test
+        	depends on my second test
+        SKIP my other test
+        	@TODO build the api for this!

+        4 tests total
+        2 (40%) failed
+        1 was skipped
+        1 (20%) passed
+        ```

+        This method has advantage that the results are available to the parent shell.
+It has the potential disadvantage that any other side effects of your tests are not sandboxed.

+        ```shell
+        % ztr clear

+        % zsh suite.ztr
+        # --- snip ---
+        4 tests total
+        2 (40%) failed
+        1 was skipped
+        1 (20%) passed

+        % ztr summary # suite's summary not available 4 tests total
+        2 (50%) failed
+        1 was skipped
+        1 (25%) passed

+        % echo $my_test # suite's context available
+        false
+        ```

+    - running it in a subshell

+        > In this case you must explicitly source `ztr.zsh` in your test suite. zsh-test-runner provides the variable `ZTR_PATH` to make this easy

+        ```shell
+        % cat suite.ztr
+        source $ZTR_PATH
+        # --- snip ---
+        ```

+        To run the suite in a subshell pass the file to `zsh`:

+        ```shell
+        % zsh suite.ztr
+        PASS my first test
+        FAIL my second test
+        FAIL my third test
+        	depends on my second test
+        SKIP my other test
+        	@TODO build the api for this!

+        4 tests total
+        2 (40%) failed
+        1 was skipped
+        1 (20%) passed
+        ```

+        This method has the potential advantage of sandboxing your tests.
+It has the potential disadvantage that the results are not available to the parent shell.

+        ```shell
+        % ztr clear

+        % zsh suite.ztr
+        # --- snip ---
+        4 tests total
+        2 (40%) failed
+        1 was skipped
+        1 (20%) passed

+        % ztr summary # suite's summary not available 0 tests total
+        0 failed
+        0 were skipped
+        0 passed

+        % echo $my_test # suite's context not available

+        ```

+##### Examples

 ### `( --help | -h | help)`

 Show the manpage.